NUAA-RS/DDCFusionNet/README.md

 ## Dataset

-MSRS dataset is used to train.
+Datasets (M3FD, MSRS, RoadScene) are used to train.
 You can get it from [here](https://pan.baidu.com/s/1lmLmkbbSMr_PEwZdr3HPhg?pwd=ktvq).